Cooper Perry

-Sir Edwin Cooper Perry, GCVO (1856–1938) was a physician and medical administrator who became Vice-Chancellor of the University of London.
+Sir Edwin Cooper Perry, GCVO (10 September 1856 – 5 December 1938) was a physician and medical administrator who became Vice-Chancellor of the University of London.
 He played a significant part in the foundation of the College of Nursing, now the Royal College of Nursing, in 1916 and later the London School of Hygiene and Tropical Medicine.

 Early life

 He was born in Darlaston, West Bromwich, Staffordshire, England on 10 September 1856, the only son of Edwin Cresswell Perry who became a schoolteacher in Castle Bromwich in 1859 and then vicar of Seighford, Staffordshire, in 1861, where Perry spent his early years.
 A primary school there is named after him.

 Education

 He was initially educated by his father and then won a scholarship to Eton where he was head of school.
-He then attended King's College, Cambridge, where he was "senior classic" by obtaining the highest honors in the classical tripos in 1880.
+He then attended King's College, Cambridge, where he was "senior classic" by obtaining the highest honours in the classical tripos in 1880.
 He then became a medical student.